 You can have the most thoughtfully designed web page with the most beautiful graphics and words, but it won’t compare to a high-quality video in the end.

 The average attention span of an adult online is eight seconds.
-Videos significantly reduce the burden placed on your website visitors to take the time to understand how your product/service will help them and also break through the noise of all the words on the rest of your site.
+Videos significantly reduce the burden placed on your website visitors to take the time to understand how your product or service will help them, and also break through the noise of all the words on the rest of your site.